[Back to Dan West's Homepage]

 DIED: 7/2007

-PROFILE: Sir Huffs has been with me since day one as he is the offspring of my first pair of rabbits.
-He has been trying to escape whatever enclosure I put him in since the first day he could walk.
+PROFILE: Sir Huffs had been with me since day one as he is the offspring of my first pair of rabbits.
+He tried to escape whatever enclosure I put him in since the first day he could walk.
 He has escaped from buildings, tunneled under and jumped over fences.
-He never runs away, but probably has spent more time in my neighbor's yard than he has in mine.
-It is not uncommon to see him relaxing in the middle of the street late at night after a day of scheming a jailbreak.
+He never actually ran away, but probably spent more time in my neighbor's yards than he did in mine.
+It was not uncommon to see him relaxing in the middle of the street late at night after a day of scheming a jailbreak.
 I spent over $300 to fence, re-fence and reinforce my backyard in Pennsylvania to contain his lust for freedom.
-Other than his mischief, he is sweet and will give you a kiss on occasion.
-He huffs and puffs when you pick him up, hence his name.
+Other than his mischief, he was sweet and would give you a kiss on occasion.
+He huffed and puffed when you picked him up, hence his name.

 NAME: Ratty